-Carrusel: Had a classroom of 20 kids, their teacher, at least 4 other teachers, the principal, the groundskeeper, the kids' parents (most had both), siblings of various kids, and a lot of other friends and random people involved in random plotlines.
+Carrusel had a classroom of 20 kids, their teacher, at least 4 other teachers, the principal, the groundskeeper, the kids' parents (most had both), siblings of various kids, and a lot of other friends and random people involved in random plotlines.

 Degrassi: The current incarnation began with 13 title characters, 7 recurring, and 1 regularly mentioned unseen character note 20 or 21 depending on if Heather Sinclair counts.
 Due to the focal point being a school, the cast naturally shifts around, some leave, some join, lots of bus rides and mysterious disappearances.
 As of Season 10 only one title character from the original season is left in the opening credits, but the series now boasts 22 title characters, 14 recurring... and one regularly mentioned unseen characternote 36 or 37 if you count Heather Poulette.
 For those keeping score at home- note The series has had 54 main characters, over 50 recurring without a bump up to main character, and two ghosts named Heather.

-Farscape: Had accumulated so many main characters by the third season that the writers had to split the crew into two parties, both of which had a copy of the protagonist John Crichton.
+Farscape had accumulated so many main characters by the third season that the writers had to split the crew into two parties, both of which had a copy of the protagonist John Crichton.

-Represents nearly the whole of First Recon at the onset of the Iraq War.
+Happened on Generation Kill, which represents nearly the whole of First Recon at the onset of the Iraq War.

 This is usually true for any miniseries that focuses on the military, such as The Pacific and Band of Brothers.
 In The Pacific the focus is three different men from three different companies, all with their entirely different friends, families, commanding officers, etc. featured.
 The large cast was also one of the few criticisms Band of Brothers received when it was first aired, even though the 25 or so men that make up the main cast is a relatively small number compared to the amount of soldiers that are featured in the book and were a part of the company in real life.